Skip to main content

 • Paste an image from your clipboard.
 Kerdora will automatically create a file with a timestamped name.

 • Type or paste text into the text input field.
-Kerdora saves it as a .txt file, which is handy for pasting notes from a client email or chat.
+Kerdora saves it as a text document, which is handy for pasting notes from a client email or chat.

 You can upload up to 15 files at a time.